Federal Information Processing Standards (FIPS) are mandated under US Public Law (100-235 and 104-106).

 The Federal Information Security Management Act of 2002 eliminated any agencies ability to waive mandatory Federal Information Processing Standards.

-FIPS 140-2 is the mandatory standards associated with encryption of unclassified information.
-There are three basic approaches to achieving compliance with FIPS 140-2, all require the use of a National Institute of Standards and Technology (NIST) certified encryption module.
+FIPS 140-2 is the mandatory standard associated with encryption of unclassified information.
+There are two basic approaches to achieving compliance with FIPS 140-2, all require the use of National Institute of Standards and Technology (NIST) certified encryption modules.
 FIPS 140-2 Level 1 can be achieved by incorporating a software based certified encryption module.
-FIPS 104-2 Level 2 can be achieved by incorporating a hardware based certified encryption module.
-FIPS 140-2 Level 2 can also be achieved by integration with a networked hardware based certified encryption module.
+FIPS 104-2 Level 2 and above can be achieved by incorporating an embedded hardware based certified encryption module.
+FIPS 140-2 includes three key processes; private key creation/storage, digital signature, and encryption.

-KEMP Technologies is fully aware of these federal mandates and public laws and has incorporated a FIPS 140-2 certified software encryption module into our core operating system and made it available to all our LoadMaster application delivery controllers/load balancers.
-(OpenSSL FIPS Object Module certificate # 1747.)
+KEMP Technologies is fully aware of federal mandates and public laws and has incorporated a FIPS 140-2 certified software encryption module into our core operating system and made it available to all our LoadMaster application delivery controllers/load balancers.
+(OpenSSL FIPS Object Module certificate # 2473)

 KEMP also understands that some customers require additional protection above that which is mandatory and we have incorporated FIPS 140-2 certified hardware security modules (HSMs) into select KEMP Hardware LoadMasters.
 (Cavium certificate # 2316).

 KEMP has enabled all our LoadMasters to interface with FIPS 140-2 certified network-based HSMs to add additional protection for the private keys used in FIPS 140-2 encryption processes.
 The associated FIPS certificates for these solutions are held by the networked HSM vendors.